alecchung/hangman/README.md

-# hangman
+# Hangman
 or Galgenmännchen.

-A little word game to boost your German power.
+A little word guessing game to boost your knowledge of the German language.